 - Your A/C Unit is noisy when running: This usually only involves a little bit of adjusting and changing the valves and filters, costing about ($160).

-- Is your A/C Unit causing high energy bills?: If you perform a routine maintenance and do some minor tweaks to your A/C Unit it might require you to put out a few extra dollars (approx. $110), but at the same time it is going to keep your energy bill down drastically.
+- Is your A/C Unit causing high energy bills?: If you perform routine maintenance and do some minor tweaks to your A/C Unit it might require you to put out a few extra dollars (approx. $110), but at the same time, it is going to keep your energy bill down drastically.

 - Having issues with the A/C Unit’s temperature control and/or thermostat?: Problems with controlling and regulating the temperature using the A/C Unit’s thermostat may require you to replace the thermostat, which will only cost you about ($175).